Ranked Choice Voting

 Sometimes referred to as “instant runoff voting” or “preferential voting,” ranked choice voting is a process that allows voters to rank their choices for each office.

 First choice votes are counted.
 If no candidate has a majority of the votes (more than 50%), the candidate with the least number of first-choice votes is eliminated.
 Voters who picked the eliminated candidate as their first choice have their second-choice vote counted instead.
 This process repeats until one candidate has a majority.

-In Minnesota, the cities of Minneapolis, St. Paul and St. Louis Park currently use ranked-choice voting for municipal elections.
-It is also used in various other jurisdictions around the country.
+In 2021, the cities of Bloomington and Minnetonka will join Minneapolis, St. Louis Park and St. Paul in using ranked choice voting for municipal elections.
+Ranked choice voting is also used in various other jurisdictions around the country.

 Bloomington Public Schools (BPS) also holds elections in the odd-numbered years.
 What impact will there be on BPS?

-There will be no impact on Bloomington Public Schools or the election of School Board members.
-School Board seats will continue to be on the ballot for the General Election in November of odd-numbered years and would continue to use single-choice plurality voting, as is used today.
-(Ranked-choice voting may be used only for municipal elections.
+There is no impact on Bloomington Public Schools or the election of School Board members.
+School Board seats will continue to be on the ballot for the General Election in November of odd-numbered years and will continue to use single-choice plurality voting, as is used today.
+(Ranked choice voting may be used only for municipal elections.
 State law does not allow its use for federal, state, county or school board elections.)

-The School District does not currently hold a Primary Election for School Board seats, therefore the elimination of the Primary in odd-numbered years would have no impact on the District.
+The School District does not currently hold a Primary Election for School Board seats, therefore the elimination of the Primary in odd-numbered years does not have an impact on the District.